walmartlabs/concord-website/docs/api/org.md

 # {{ page.title }}

-An Organization owns projects, repositories, inventory, secrets and teams.
+An Organization owns projects, repositories, inventories, secrets and teams.

 The REST API provides support for a number of operations: